gammasoft71/Examples_Gtk/README.md

 ## Custom controls

-[NumericTextBox](src/CustomControls/NumericTextBox) Shows how to create a custom control wxNumericTextCtrl from wxTextCtrl.
+[NumericTextBox](src/CustomControls/NumericTextBox) Shows how to create a custom control GtkNumericTextCtrl from GtkTextCtrl.

-[Line](src/Others/Line) Shows how to create a custom control wxLine from wxPanel.
+[Line](src/Others/Line) Shows how to create a custom control GtkLine from GtkPanel.

 ## Others